06 Nov LIFE Runners By-laws

 Section 3.
 Deposits

-All funds of the corporation shall be deposited to the credit of the corporation with such banks, bankers, trust companies or other depositories as the board may select or as may be selected by any officer or officers of the corporation.
+All funds of the corporation shall be deposited to the credit of the corporation with such banks, bankers, trust companies or other depositories as the chairman selects.

 Section 4.
 Checks, Drafts, etc.

-All checks, drafts or other orders for the payment of money, notes, acceptances or other evidence of indebtedness issued in the name of the corporation, shall be signed by the president, or in the president’s absence by the vice president, or the treasurer or such officer or officers, and in such manner as shall be determined by the board.
-Endorsements for deposit to the credit of the corporation in any of its duly authorized depositories may be made without countersignature, by the president, vice president or treasurer, or by any other officer of the corporation to whom the board delegated such power.
+All checks, drafts or other orders for the payment of money, notes, acceptances or other evidence of indebtedness issued in the name of the corporation, shall be signed by the chairman, or in the chairman’s absence by the vice chairman, or the treasurer or such officer or officers.
+Endorsements for deposit to the credit of the corporation in any of its duly authorized depositories may be made without countersignature, by the chairman, vice chairman or treasurer, or by any other officer of the corporation to whom the chairman delegated such power.

 Section 5.
 General and Special Bank Accounts

-The Board of Directors from time to time may authorize the opening and keeping of general and special bank accounts with such banks, trust companies or other depositories as the board may select and may make such rules and regulations with respect thereto, not inconsistent with the provisions of these by-laws.
+The chairman from time to time may authorize the opening and keeping of general and special bank accounts with such banks, trust companies or other depositories as the chairman may select and may make such rules and regulations with respect thereto, not inconsistent with the provisions of these by-laws.

 ARTICLE IX.
 AMENDMENTS

-These by-laws may be amended by a three-quarters (3/4) of the board approval vote.
+These by-laws may be amended by a majority board vote.

 ARTICLE X. CORPORATE SEAL